yuriwinchest/atom-gest-o/replit.md

 ## Overview

 This is a full-stack document management system built with modern web technologies.
 The application provides a comprehensive platform for managing documents, news, and features with a clean, professional interface.
-It follows a monorepo structure with separate client and server directories, shared schemas, and modern tooling.
+It cls follows a monorepo structure with separate client and server directories, shared schemas, and modern tooling.

 ## System Architecture